-The GEO facilitates compliance with the Code of Ethics and related policies by utilising the decentralised ethics community, especially the business entity ethics officers.
+The GEO facilitates compliance with the Code of Conduct and related policies by utilising the decentralised ethics community, especially the business entity ethics officers.

 The Chief Ethics Officer reports to the Senior Vice President Legal IP and Compliance, who in turn reports to the Executive Vice President Strategy, Sustainability and Integrated Services.
 The Chief Ethics Officer, however, has the authority to raise matters of concern to the chair of the Sasol Audit Committee, chair of the SSCE Committee or the Chairman of the Board – without approval or fear of reprisal from the CEO, the Executive Vice President Advisory and Assurance, the Senior Vice President Governance and Ethics or any other senior manager, if so required by a situation.